megatsky/Coursera_Capstone/README.md

 # Coursera_Capstone
-This is a repository for the Coursera &amp; IBM  Applied Data Science Capstone course
+This is a repository for me to submit my assignment for the Coursera &amp; IBM  Applied Data Science Capstone course